beam-telemetry/telemetry_poller/README.md

-# Telemetry.Sampler
+# Telemetry.Poller

 Allows to periodically collect measurements and dispatch them as Telemetry events.

-Sampler provides a convenient API for specifying functions called periodically to dispatch measurements as Telemetry events.
+Poller provides a convenient API for specifying functions called periodically to dispatch measurements as Telemetry events.
 It also includes helpers for measuring Erlang virtual machine
 metrics: